DONRUSS 81 BASEBALL CARDS

 One of the most notable aspects of the 1981 Donruss set was the inclusion of rookie cards for some future Hall of Famers and all-time great players.
 Notable rookie cards in the 1981 Donruss set included Ryne Sandberg of the Philadelphia Phillies, Eddie Murray of the Baltimore Orioles, and Ozzie Smith of the San Diego Padres.
 These players would go on to have incredible careers and their rookie cards from the 1981 Donruss set are now highly valuable.

-Read also: SCORE BASEBALL CARDS 1995
+Read also: ARE HOSTESS BASEBALL CARDS WORTH ANYTHING

 Other rookie cards of note in the 1981 Donruss set included Darrell Porter of the Kansas City Royals, Dave Stieb of the Toronto Blue Jays, and Donruss’s cover boy Bobby Grich of the California Angels.
 While not rookies, the 1981 Donruss set also included the last cards produced for a few retiring legends including Brooks Robinson of the Baltimore Orioles and Willie McCovey of the San Francisco Giants.